Author: Susan R. Johnson MD, F.A.A.P.

 5) May need a dental consult:

 a) When children develop chronic allergies as a result of the leaky gut syndrome, the adenoids and tonsils enlarge, obstructing the nasal passages.
-This causes children to breathe more through their mouths than their noses.
+This causes a child to breathe more through the mouth rather than through the nose.
 Mouth breathing causes the upper palatal arch to increase (high arch) which causes crowding of the upper teeth.
 Dentists are now trained to use small wire retainers (ALF) which gently re-expand the upper jaw, reducing overcrowding, tooth extraction, and the need to remove the tonsils and adenoids.
+For information and names of practitioners (i.e. dentists, orthodontists, and osteopathic physicians) that know how to apply the ALF appliance, see the website, Alforthodontics.com.

 6) Ways to maximize health: